Wetland classification

-Classification of wetlands has been a problematical task, with the commonly accepted definition of what constitutes a wetland being among the major difficulties.
+There is no commonly accepted definition of what constitutes a wetland.
 A number of national wetland classifications exist.
 In the 1970s, the Ramsar Convention on Wetlands of International Importance introduced a first attempt to establish an internationally acceptable wetland classification scheme.

 Ramsar classification

-The Ramsar classification of wetland types is intended as a means for fast identification of the main types of wetlands for the purposes of the Convention.
+The Ramsar classification of wetland types is intended as a means for fast identification of the main types of wetlands for the purposes of the convention.

 The wetlands are classified into three major classes: